CLARITY Act Stalls as Senate Postpones Thursday’s Markup Following Coinbase Backlash

 “We appreciate all the hard work by members of the Senate to reach a bi-partisan outcome, but this version would be materially worse than the current status quo.
 We’d rather have no bill than a bad bill.
 Hopefully we can all get to a better draft,” he said.

-Also, the Senate Agriculture Committee delayed their plans for the markup of a crypto bill.
+Also, the Senate Agriculture Committee delayed its plans for the markup of the CLARITY Act.
 The two committees now hope for a later opportunity to advance the matter.

-Until now, Coinbase had always been one of the major supporters in facilitating the passage of the regulation.
+Until now, Coinbase has always been one of the major supporters in facilitating the passage of the regulation.
 This new policy shifts that position.
+Meanwhile, Vlad Tenev, Robinhood’s CEO, also commented on the situation, stating that it is time for the U.S. to lead on crypto policy.